 I’m hardly a gunsmith but I know what I like so I end up modifying my guns to suit, just like my cameras.

 My book is now available, sold with no mark-up.

 Skiing at Holimont, these were made with the vintage Kodak Panoram 1D spinning lens film camera.

 We’re still a ways from blossoms but there is a lot of work to be done.

 Had my best day of skiing in years yesterday.
-I’ve been battling swelling and pain from Rheumatoid Arthritis so much that I’ve been barely able to ski more than a handful of runs at a time all Winter (some days only one).
+Friends know that I’ve been battling swelling and pain from Rheumatoid Arthritis so much that I’ve been barely able to ski more than a handful of runs at a time (some days I’ve only done one and done).
 But by doing yoga and changing meds I’ve gradually improved.
 Luckily I hit Holimont on a perfect bluebird day, just below freezing.
-The grooming was top notch and I am not shy about admitting I like making GS turns on fast, smooth cruisers.
-Now the weather calls for a week of warmer, rainy days and my knees don’t abide by slush, so I’ve put my storage wax on and washed my ski clothes, ready for better season next year.
-Kudos to Holimont for their superb operation, I really should have visited more earlier in the year.
+Their grooming was top notch and I am not shy about admitting I like making GS turns on fast, smooth cruisers.
+Now the weather calls for a week of warmer, rainy days and my knees don’t abide by slush, so I’ve stoned and waxed my skis and washed and treated my ski clothes to be ready for better season next year.
+Kudos to Holimont for their superb operation, it’s really the best skiing in New York.